Chart Color Schemes

 Brendale features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households account for 60.6% of all households, including 21.1% couples with children, 18.0% couples without children, and 19.1% single parent families.
-Non-family households make up the remaining 39.4%, with lone person households at 35.8% and group households comprising 3.8%.
+Non-family households constitute the remaining 39.4%, with lone person households at 35.8% and group households comprising 3.8%.
 The median household size is 2.2 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households